OneSignalDevelopers/onesignal-supabase-sample-integration-supabase/README.md

 ## How to Deploy Function

-When developing Supabase Edge Functions we have the ability to deploy to a local or production environment.
-Running in the local environment allows you to easily test and quickly iterate on your implementation.
+When developing Supabase Edge Functions, we can deploy to a local or production environment.
+Local function development allows you to iterate quickly and efficiently to test the function.

-### To Local
+### Serve Locally

-To deploy this sample to a local Supabase instance:

-1. Start Supabase Docker container, navigate to the root directory of this sample project and run `supabase start`.
+1. Start the Supabase Docker container, navigate to the root directory of this sample project and run `supabase start`.
 2. To serve the function, run `supabase functions serve push --env-file ./supabase/.env.local --debug`
-3. Submit request to the endpoint making sure to use the **anon key** as your bearer token.
+3. Submit a request to the endpoint making sure to use the **anon key** as your bearer token.

 Result of running `supabase start`